ugochukwuogu995-oss/telecom-churn-prediction/README.md

 The application provides suggested actions for customers identified as having elevated churn risk.

-## 💼 Business Value
+## ("💼 Business Insights")

-A churn prediction system can help telecom businesses:
+### 🇳🇬 Application to the Nigerian Telecom Market

+For a Nigerian telecom service provider, churn predictions could support a more proactive customer-retention strategy.

+**Potential applications include:**

-- Identify customers who may be at risk.
+- **Affordability:** Identify customers who may benefit from more suitable subscription or pricing options.
-- Prioritise retention efforts.
+- **Customer service:** Prioritise follow-up with customers showing elevated churn risk.
-- Investigate possible service problems.
+- **Service experience:** Investigate possible service-related concerns among high-risk customers.
-- Develop personalised retention strategies.
-- Improve customer engagement.
+- **Personalised engagement:** Develop targeted offers based on customer characteristics and service usage.
+- **Customer loyalty:** Encourage continued relationships through appropriate loyalty initiatives.
+- **Retention prioritisation:** Focus limited retention resources on customers with higher predicted churn risk.

+The model does not determine why an individual customer will churn.
+Instead, it provides a risk signal that can help businesses decide which customers may require further investigation or engagement.

 ## 🚀 How to Run the Application